ITIP and coding

 I have more than one job, how will this affect my tax?

 If you have more than one job, the Income Tax Division will decide what your codes should be.
 Meanwhile, the emergency code for a subsidiary employment is HR (Higher Rate), which means that all your pay from that employment will be taxed at 20%.
 The Income Tax Division will review and amend the code if necessary.
 If you are receiving a state pension, or are a jointly assessed couple, the emergency code SB (Standard Band) will be applied.
-This means that all income will be taxed at 10% up to the threshold of £8,500 per year, the balance being taxed at 20%.
+This means that all income up to the threshold of the standard band will be taxed at 10%, with any balance being taxed at 20%.
 The SB code is used because your allowances may already be used elsewhere.

 I have other income, how will this affect my tax code?